nuadi/googlecrestscript/README.md

 * **getMarketPrice**: This function will access the EVE CREST market endpoint to access the real-time market data for a given item in a region at a given station.
 * **getMarketHistory**: This function returns a specific column value from the historical data (as seen in-game) for an item from a given region.
+* **getMarketPriceList**: This function is volitile.
+Rease [Known Issues](#known-issues) for more details.
+This function will accept a list of item IDs and then call getMarketPrice repeatedly to get prices for all items in the list.
+This is a convenience function only since CCP does not provide a multi-item endpoint for market prices at this time.

 # Setup and Configuration